-Ensure you record these early concerns using (add details of the concerns recording systems and how concerns are centrally submitted).
+Ensure you record these early concerns using school concerns forms and chronologies on recording systems.
 If a child or adult does begin to reveal that a child is being harmed you should follow the advice in the section 'If information is a disclosed to you'.